Secretariat

 Siobhan Isherwood

-Healthy Landscapes Project Officer
+Healthy Landscapes Data Analyst

-Policy Analyst – Water
+Healthy Landscapes Policy Analyst

 David Miller

-Policy Analyst – Water
+Water Policy Analyst

 David’s expertise is in water policy and water sharing plans in NSW.
 He has twenty years experience in NSW NRM agencies, specialising in water sharing plans.
 He has worked in every river in NSW and each of the main groundwater systems.
 He has extensive knowledge of water allocation including legislative and policy requirements, extraction limits and water licensing.
 He is currently working for the Wentworth Group as a consultant.